Mike Nugent: Cincinnati Bengals

 Nugent signed with the Cincinnati Bengals on April 23, 2010.
 He competed with Dave Rayner throughout training camp and the preseason for the Bengals starting job.
 Nugent eventually won the competition when the Bengals released Rayner on September 4, 2010, after Nugent made 54- and 52-yard field goals in the team's final two preseason games.
 Nugent was named the AFC Special Teams Player of the Month for the month of September by going 8 for 8 on field goal tries in the Bengals' first three games of the season.
+In the 2010 season, Nugent converted all 17 extra point attempts and 15 of 19 field goal attempts.

 In 2011, Nugent set franchise records for points (132) and field goals (33).
-He signed a one-year contract tender with the Bengals for the 2012 season, and on March 10, 2013, the Bengals re-signed Nugent to a two-year deal.
-On September 7, 2014, Nugent tied the NFL record for most field goals made in one half with 5.
+In the 2011 season, he converted 33 of 34 extra point attempts and 33 of 38 field goal attempts.
+He signed a one-year contract tender with the Bengals for the 2012 season.
+On March 10, 2013, the Bengals re-signed Nugent to a two-year deal.
+On September 7, 2014, Nugent tied the NFL record for most field goals made in one half with five.

 On January 4, 2015, Nugent kicked a career-long 58-yard field goal during the AFC first-round playoff game against the Indianapolis Colts.
 On October 11, 2015, Nugent made a winning field goal against the Seattle Seahawks in overtime in Week 5, 2015.

-In Nugent‘s seven year run in Cincinnati, he helped the Bengals win the AFC North Division Championship in 2013 and 2015.
+In Nugent's seven-year run in Cincinnati, he helped the Bengals win the AFC North Division Championship in 2013 and 2015.
 He also played in the Bengals 2011, 2012, 2013, 2014, and 2015 AFC Wild-Card Playoff games.

-"Mike is a tremendous teammate and has been an integral part of the Bengals for seven seasons," Bengals Head Coach Marvin Lewis said in a press release.
-"This was a difficult decision, but one we felt was in the best interest of the football team moving forward."

 Nugent was released by the Bengals on December 13, 2016, after missing his sixth extra point of the season.
+Head coach Marvin Lewis described it as a "difficult decision" and noting that Nugent was a "tremendous teammate" and had been an integral part of the team for seven seasons.